 9: Make a custom table format your default

 If you frequently apply a custom table format, you’re working harder than necessary.
 You can make your custom table format Word’s default table format.
-If the custom table style already exists, right-click it in the Table Styles gallery on the contextual Design tab and choose Set As Default, as shown in Figure E. If the style doesn’t exist, create it first, then make it the default.
+If the custom table style already exists, right-click it in the Table Styles gallery on the contextual Design tab and choose Set As Default.
+If the style doesn’t exist, create it first, then make it the default.

 Make a Table style the default.